Croatia–France relations: History

+Military cooperation

+Croatia and France are close military allies and share a robust bilateral defense industrial base.
+Croatia joined France in NATO in 2009, effectively establishing a defense pact between the two countries through Article 5.
+France is the largest foreign supplier of Croatian military equipment in Europe.
+In 2021, both nations signed a large-scale arms deal facilitating the procurement of 12 Dassault Rafale fighter jets to Croatia by 2025.

+After the 2022 Tu-141 drone crash in Zagreb, France dispatched two fighter jets from aircraft carrier Charles de Gaulle in a show of military strength for Croatia.
+Immediately after, Croatia purchased surface-to-air missile (SAM) air defense systems Mistral and VL MICA from France.

 Economic activity

-France and Croatia share the common Euro market with their memberships of the European Union.
-French companies tend to develop the transport infrastructure sectors in Croatia.
-The construction of the Zagreb Airport in thanks to the Bouygues-Aéroports de Paris (ADP) investment of €250-€300 in 2012 substantially increased the public perception of France in Croatia.
+The two states share euro currency through with their memberships of the European Union and Eurozone.
+French companies tend to develop the transport infrastructure in Croatia.
+The construction of the Zagreb Airport through the Bouygues-Aéroports de Paris (ADP) investment of €250-€300 million in 2012 substantially increased the public perception of France in Croatia.
 Their trading agreement and activity reached a market value of €535 million in 2015 (+16.3% compared to 2014).
-France accounts for 2.3% of Croatia's total trade in 2014, making it the 10th largest trading partner.
+France accounted for 2.3% of Croatia's total trade in 2014, making it the 10th largest trading partner.
 French exports to Croatia amounted to €364 million in 2015 (+17% compared to 2014) which marks a sharp increase from the previous five years of stagnation and decline.
 Croatia supplied €171.3 million worth of imports to France in 2015.
 France is the seventh-largest investor in Croatia with annual investments of €651 million in FDI.

-Political and diplomatic activity

-The countries share common western values, and assess European and international issues in line with each other.
+Diplomatic relations

 The two countries have inter-parliamentary exchanges.
 In 2009, Croatia served as a temporary member of the United Nations Security Council with France.

-France created Croatia's "administrative adaptation processes" that helped it become the 28th E.U. state.
+France created Croatia's "administrative adaptation processes" that helped it become the 28th EU state.
 In January 2013, Croatia's EU Treaty was ratified by the French Parliament.
 French Minister Delegate for European Affairs Thierry Repentin visited Zagreb in 2013 in support of its membership in the EU.
 After the 2015 Paris terrorist attacks the government of Croatia made November 16, 2015 a national mourning day in the country and flew their flags half mast.
 Croatian Prime Minister Zoran Milanovic marched in Paris with the "March for Democracy" to grieve the victims.

+Sister cities

+Croatia and France share five twin towns and sister cities between themselves.